 It’s true!
-July 14 is Bastille Day, which is what English-speaking countries call France’s annual national celebration.
-In France, this celebration is called “La Fête Nationale” (The National Celebration) or “le quatorze juillet” (the 14th of July).
+July 14 is Bastille Day.
+That’s what English-speaking countries call France’s annual national holiday.
+In France, some people call it “La Fête Nationale” (The National Celebration).
+Others say “le quatorze juillet” (the 14th of July).

-Just like the signing of the Declaration of Independence signaled the start of the American Revolution, the storming of the Bastille signaled the start of the Great Revolution in France.
-French citizens celebrate the start of a new form of government on July 14 just like Americans do on July 4.
-Long live freedom and vive la France!
+The storming of the Bastille signaled the start of the Great Revolution in France.
+French citizens honor the start of a new form of government on July 14, just like Americans do on July 4.
+Long live freedom, and vive la France!